Challenge

 Specialists within geophysics, geology, well design, plant operation and corrosion joined forces at two workshops to design two tests that simulated the conditions in the injection well and a monitoring well.
 The test performed by the Welltec Test Flow Loop team was set to simulate a long-term exposure of injector well materials to a large amount of formation water and supercritical CO2 containing impurities.

-The test performed by the FORCE Technology team examined the galvanic effects in the well packer design.
+The test performed by the Force Technology team examined the galvanic effects in the well packer design.
 In short, the tests showed lower corrosion rates than anticipated, though there were some concerns regarding carbon steel corrosion.
 Consequently, Gas Storage Denmark opted for highly alloyed materials for modifications.